-The Sikhs’ holy city of AMRITSAR is the largest city in Punjab: noisy, dirty and hopelessly congested.
-Its one saving grace is the fabled Golden Temple, whose domes soar above the teeming streets.
+The Sikhs’ holy city of AMRITSAR is the largest city in Punjab: noisy and congested, but its old city in particular is as lively as any in India, and contains the fabled Golden Temple, whose domes soar above the teeming streets.
 Amritsar is also an important staging-post for those crossing the Indo–Pakistan frontier at Wagha, 29km west.

 Amritsar was founded in 1577 by Ram Das, the fourth Sikh guru, beside a bathing pool famed for its healing powers.
 The land around the tank was granted in perpetuity by the Mughal emperor Akbar to the Sikhs.
 When merchants moved in to take advantage of the strategic location on the Silk Route, Amritsar expanded rapidly, gaining a grand new temple under Ram Das’s son and heir, Guru Arjan Dev.
 Sacked by Afghans in 1761, the shrine was rebuilt by the Sikhs’ greatest secular leader, Maharaja Ranjit Singh, who also donated the gold used in its construction.